adafruit/Adafruit_NFCShield_I2C/README.txt

+*** DEPRECATED! ***

+This library is now deprecated and will not be maintained.
+The NFC shield and I2C communication logic has been merged into the Adafruit-PN532 library with no loss of functionality.
+Please see this page for details on installing and using the Adafruit-PN532 library in place of this Adafruit_NFCShield_I2C library.

+*** DEPRECATED! ***

 This is a library for the Adafruit PN532 NFC/RFID breakout boards This library works with the Adafruit NFC breakout and shield
   ----> https://www.adafruit.com/products/364